eman-jandog/learning-python/README.md

-# My Python Learning Projecs
+# My Python Learning Projects
 This repository contains all the project I created when learning python concepts and frameworks.

 ## List of Table